yoep/popcorn-fx/popcorn-fx-torrent/README.md

-# FXTorrent
+# FX-Torrent

-A rust native torrent implementation used within the PopcornFX application.
+FX-Torrent is the most complete BitTorrent implementation fully written in Rust, which supports both Linux, MacOS and Windows.
-It's based on the `libtorrent` library for functionality and naming convention.
+It supports most of the Bittorrent protocol specification, and is based on the `libtorrent` library for functionality and naming convention.

-Both V1 & V2 of the Bittorrent protocol specification have been implemented.

 ## Features